-Often times employees misunderstand wrongful termination claims to be much broader than they really are.
-In Virginia, without a contract stating specific terms, employees are considered “at will.”
+Often employees misunderstand wrongful termination claims to be much broader than they are.
+In Virginia, without a contract stating specific terms, employees are considered “at will”.
 This generally means that an employer may terminate the employee for any reason at any time.
 However, this is not absolute and there are certain expressly prohibited exceptions, which can lead to a claim of wrongful termination.
-Typically, a wrongful termination claim made by an employee must be made based upon a prohibited discriminatory purpose, such as those found in Title VII of the Civil Rights Act of 1964, retaliation for making a protected claim, or a termination that is in violation of public policy.
+Typically, a wrongful termination claim made by an employee must be made based upon a prohibited discriminatory purpose, such as those found in Title VII of the Civil Rights Act of 1964, retaliation for making a protected claim, or a termination that violates public policy.
 A knowledgeable employment attorney can assist the employer or the employee in recognizing whether or not there is liability for a claim of wrongful termination.

-Title VII of the Civil Rights Act of 1964 prohibits termination or adverse employment action against an employee on the basis of race, religion, ethnicity, sex, or national origin.
-In addition, there are prohibitions regarding discrimination as a result of pregnancy, age, or disability.
+Title VII of the Civil Rights Act of 1964 prohibits termination or adverse employment action against an employee on the basis of race, religion, ethnicity, sex, national origin, sexual orientation, and transgender status.
+Furthermore, there are prohibitions regarding discrimination as a result of pregnancy, age, or disability.
 A skilled and knowledgeable employment lawyer can assist you in determining the nature and extent of a wrongful termination claim.

 Each of these elements has been the subject of significant litigation and has been specifically defined and articulated by courts in various jurisdictions.
 A knowledgeable and experienced employment lawyer will be able to identify the facts of your case and apply them to the expansive case law.
 These types of cases are very fact specific and can be approached in a variety of ways.
 For example, a common problem faced by some individuals who may have a hostile work environment claims is the third element, harassment that was “severe and pervasive”.
 This element requires the activity to have occurred repeatedly and to a threshold level of severity.
 For example, an employee who was propositioned for a sexual act to keep their employment, refused, and then was terminated, may not fall within the traditional hostile work environment claim.
 However, a knowledgeable employment attorney will know to utilize the ‘quid pro quo’ sexual harassment claim in this type of situation, which notably does not require the third element that the harassment be severe and pervasive.

-The best way to reduce corporate costs for employee and labor disputes is to plan ahead and take action early.
+The best way to reduce corporate costs for employee and labor disputes is to plan and take early action.
 The labor law and employment law attorneys at McClanahan Powers will work with your corporate and business management to prepare for risk assessment and reduction.
 We assist with creating and developing a business culture that accounts and prepares for possible disputes and how to resolve them.
 We help implement workplace procedures and trainings to reduce liability and cut corporate costs.

 Recently, with the substantial changes to health care, the DOL and the IRS have both dedicated resources to auditing employers to determine if they have properly categorized their employees.
 W2 employees are protected by federal employment laws, federal health insurance laws, and unemployment insurance.
 The significant deference in rights afforded to W2 employees compared to those identified as 1099 independent contractors have led to increased auditing and enforcement by the DOL and IRS.